Review: St. Paul Chamber Orchestra and cellist Abel Selaocoe transform the classical concert experience

 You can throw your typical classical concert structure out the window when Abel Selaocoe comes to town.

-The South African cellist has been helping create something else entirely each time he visits the Twin Cities to renew his relationship with the St. Paul Chamber Orchestra.
+The South African cellist has helped create something else entirely each time he visits the Twin Cities to renew his relationship with the St. Paul Chamber Orchestra.
 Among the orchestra’s four artistic partners — who each visit a handful of times each season — Selaocoe is the most intrepidly unpredictable.

 In addition to offering an excellent interpretation of some plum from the cello repertoire, he will almost invariably start singing in the South African language of Sesotho, sometimes growling into overtones reminiscent of Tibetan throat singing.
 He might also engage the SPCO musicians in some rhythmic clapping and get up and dance a bit.
 And you can set the planned program aside while they improvise their way into some decidedly unclassical genre.